vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 Later, you'll use notes that you took here to discuss in your PD peer groups.

 ### Networking & Branding
+Meetup, Built In events, networking groups, telling your story, speaking at a Meetup, blogging and social networking...

+Alumni Connection: Clip of Sonia

 ### Technical Interview Prep